-Patio Screens, Walls, and Enclosures
+10 Types of Patio Screens and Enclosures

-For example, they can be used to decoratively demarcate the outdoors into a special garden, a busy play yard, a vegetable patch, swimming area, outdoor games area, etc.
+For example, they can be used to decoratively demarcate the outdoors, create a patio garden, a play yard, a vegetable patch, the swimming area, or an outdoor games area.

 - Treated canvas

-Careful selection must be made for ultimate size on maturity, growth rate, texture, shape and colour.
-Its good to avoid trees that will cause untidiness to a patio through frequent shedding (some trees can cause a mess), so careful selection is important if they are to serve as patio screens, because trees are planted to stay.
+- Trees - Trees are striking features when used as visual screens for patios and the landscape generally.
+Planting the right trees in the right positions while remembering to give room for sideways growth when mature, will add sculptural value to a patio's design.
+Trees will break brisk winds and keep the heat away in the hot summer months.
+Careful selection must be made for eventual size, on maturity, growth rate, texture, shape, and colour.
+Avoid trees that will cause untidiness to a patio because of their frequent shedding (some trees can cause a mess), so careful selection is important if they are to serve as patio screens because trees are planted to stay.

 © 2011 viryabo